-If you are anxious to begin gardening, a fun and easy fix is to start some of your plants from seeds.
+A fun and easy project for early spring is to start plants from seeds.
 Some good seeds for beginners include tomato, marigold, zinnia, coleus, basil, nasturtium, and cosmos.
 These seeds germinate quickly and do not have any special care requirements.

-The most important aspect of starting seeds is timing.
+One of the most important aspects of starting seeds is timing.
 If you start too early your seedlings will get tall and leggy and may not be strong enough to withstand the outdoor environment.
-Make sure to check your seed packet for instructions.
-Most seeds can be started a month prior to the last frost date.
-In our area, zone 5, gardeners generally wait until the last week of May to begin *hardening off their seedlings.
+Make sure to check your seed packet for instructions on when to start seeds based on your area’s average last spring frost date.
+Our local area may have frost in mid-late May.

 Seeds can be started in almost any type of container as long as it is 2-3 inches deep and has a drainage hole.
 If you are recycling an old container it is very important that it be cleaned thoroughly.
 To eliminate any danger of soil-borne bacteria soak it for five minutes in a solution of one part chlorine bleach to nine parts water.
 Peat pots and peat pellets are great because you can simply plant the seedling and its container directly into the soil.